It all collapses! Dreams, hopes and fears of winter (with snow) »ILMETEO.it

 But the lights are on too Hopes are intertwined with dreams of the coming winterBetween the desire for snow, skiing, or solitude, afraid The season is in many ways rough and dark.

-A year Winter is approaching in big strides and soon in a few hours and in the next few days it will provide us with many opportunities to review our city or village White To go back at least for a moment, the children, in that bubble, were still so sweet and normal, that everything was beautiful, easy, carefree, unaware of the world and life, but generally conscious, ever since, that temper nature He’s always there, looking at us.
+A year Winter is approaching in big strides and soon in a few hours and in the next few days it will give us many opportunities to review our city or village White To go back at least for a moment, the children, in that bubble, were still so sweet and normal, that everything was beautiful, easy, carefree, unaware of the world and life, but in general aware, ever since, that temper nature He’s always there, looking at us.

 “Internet trailblazer.
 Travelaholic.
 Passionate social media evangelist.
 Tv advocate.”